MahmoudHamdi9/Commercial-Mall-End-to-End-BI-System/README.md

 -- Run the schema file in SSMS
 -- File: sql/Commercial_Mall_Schema_Setup.sql

-USE master;
-GO
 -- The script will:
 -- 1. Create the MallManagementSystem database
--- 2. Create all 15 tables with constraints
--- 3. Generate Dim_Date (2020–2030)
+-- 2. Create all 15 tables with full constraint definitions -- 3.
+Generate Dim_Date (2020–2030)
 ```